 Everything that had been part of ME was stripped away.

-Me, the Central California girl, hippy and Deadhead at heart became Dawn, the ultra-Christian-homeschooling-mom.
+Me, the Central California girl, hippie and Deadhead at heart became Dawn, the ultra-repressed-Christian-homeschooling-mom.
 Practically perfect in every way.
 Oh, wait–that’s Mary Poppins–but I sure tried to come up as a close second.

 I pulled on the Christian homeschooling mom identity and lost myself.